 Contacts Guide

-Contacts should be added into WorkZerk for every Person, Supplier, Location and Venue.
+Contacts should be added into WorkZerk for every Person (Contractor, Staff, Volunteer, Visitor) and Location (Worksite, Venue etc).

-That’s right… everything in WorkZerk that can hold contact information is treated as a ‘Contact’.
-Anyone using the portal is entered first as a Contact, and that information can be used for future portals (as you may use multiple portals within your business or organisaion) saving you precious data entry time and reducing errors.
+Everything in WorkZerk that can hold typical contact information is treated as a Contact.
+Anyone using the portal is entered first as a Contact, and that information can be used for future portals (as you may use multiple portals) saving you data entry time and reducing data entry mistakes.

-Once a Contact is added, the Contact can be added as a Portal Guest and will inherit all the Contact information.
+Once a Contact is added, the Contact can be added as a Worker to any Portal and will inherit all the Contact information.

-What’s more, any Contact Tags (Tags associated with that Contact such as ‘Volunteer’ or ‘Photographer’) get added to the Guest Tags automatically!
+What’s more, any Contact Tags (Tags associated with that Contact) get added to the Worker Tags automatically!

-So the first place to start adding Guests is actually Contacts, because you can only add Guests in WorkZerk from existing Contacts.
+So the first place to start adding Workers is actually Contacts, because you can only add Workers in WorkZerk from existing Contacts.

 WorkZerk is designed like this so you can reuse Contacts for other portals without having to input all the information everytime.